Q: How long has Seashore Day Camp been in business?

 Q: What does my child need to bring to camp on a daily basis?

 Campers should wear clothes suitable for sports (shorts, tee-shirt and SNEAKERS.
 Flip flops are not appropriate footwear for any areas other than the pool).
-Campers should also bring two bathing suits, a towel and lunch in a lunchbox with insulation.
-This year, water fountains will not be operational, so we suggest packing water bottles and freezing an extra bottle to send with your child on extremely hot days.
+Campers need two bathing suits, a towel and lunch in a lunchbox with insulation unless they are ordering.
+We suggest packing water bottles and freezing an extra bottle to send with your child on extremely hot days.
 Please label everything.

-Q: Who do I call if my child will be absent camp?
+Q: Who do I call if my child will be absent from camp?

-If your child is not coming to camp, please CALL our office before 7:30a.m.
+If your child is not coming to camp, we ask you to CALL our office before 7:30a.m.
 Please do not leave transportation messages on the answering machine.

 Q: What lunch options are available?